GearHost/Docs/docs/publish-via-webmatrix-3.md

 ###Download your publishing file

- - [Log in][login-link]  to your account
+1. [Log in][login-link]  to your account

- - Select your CloudSite
+2. Click on the CloudSite you wish to get the publishing file for
+3. Click the Publish tab inside CloudSite details

- - Download publishing file by clicking on your **Publish** menu.
+4. Download publishing file by selecting the Visual Studio button under the Application Publishing Files title

-> If you reset your publishing file you will need to redownload the publishing file and re-import it as the password will have changed.
+> If you reset your publishing password you will need to download your publishing file again and re-import it.

 ###Import Publish File into WebMatrix 3

- - Click on the Remote file menu
+1. Click on the Remote file menu
- - Click publish
+2. Click publish

- - Import publish profile
+3. Import publish profile

- - Set database (only if needed)
+4. Set database (only if needed)
-	- Locate your server
+	1. Locate your server

-	- Enter the credentials
+	2. Enter the credentials

-	- Password and username for the database are located under the database user section
+	3. Password and username for the database are located under the database user section

- - Validate connection
+5. Validate connection